 “Martin created a beautiful animation for us.
 The team were very happy and couldn’t believe what had been achieved in such a short time.
 It was a pleasure to work with him and the process went very smoothly and efficiently.”

 – Nina Ludgate (Executive Digital Producer at Rapiergroup)

 Firstly we’d have a quick chat for me to find out a little more about you and what you are ultimately trying to achieve.
 If you’re going to spend your valuable time, energy and money with me, then I’m going to make sure you get the outcome you need.

 Next, I would generate some initial ideas, rough sketches, and reference material and then chat through this with you to make sure we are on the right track.

 After agreeing on how to proceed I would normally create an animatic, which is a rough draft of the animation, made with simple sketches timed to a temporary soundtrack or voiceover.

 Once this is signed off we move onto creating the final artwork and then onto final animation and delivery.

 How much does it cost?

-Every project is unique, so the cost will vary, but the majority of the projects I work on start at £5,000 and increase depending on the length and the detail of the animation.
+Every project is unique, so the cost will vary, but projects start at £500 and increase depending on the length and the detail of the animation.
 But the best thing to do is to have a chat and see how we can make the best use of your budget.

 How long does it take?